 While gains in muscle size are often hard to quantify, strength is a different story.
 You can see the weight on the bar going up on a regular basis.
 Even if it’s just a pound or so here or there, it’s a shot in the arm for your motivation to see that you’re making progress.

-When you’re just starting out, gains in strength are relatively easy to come by.
-But as time goes by, the rate at which you gain strength will slow down.
 To keep those strength gains coming, much of your training will need to revolve around lifting very heavy weights for a relatively low number of reps.

 That’s all well and good if maximal strength is your goal, but what if it isn’t?